henux/ubuntuman/README.txt

     Gives the URL of the full manual page in the Ubuntu Manpage Repository.

-Commands accept --rel option, which is be used to override the default Ubuntu release.
-For example, to see manual page for the 'ls' command as it is in Ubuntu Intrepid Ibex, use "man --rel intrepid ls".
+Commands accept --rel option, which can be used to override the default Ubuntu release the manual pages are fetched for.
+For example, to see manual page for the 'ls' command as it exists in Ubuntu Intrepid , use "man ls --rel intrepid".
 If the option is not given, the configured default is used.

 CONFIGURATION VARIABLES